Cuyuxquihui: The Totonacs

 This culture had a large ceramic variety and stone sculpture, monumental architecture and cities with an advanced urban concept.

-The Totonac Languages are a family of closely related languages spoken by approximately 200,000 Totonac and Tepehua people in the states of Veracruz, Puebla, and Hidalgo in Mexico.
-The Totonacan languages are not demonstrably related to any other languages, although they share numerous areal features with other languages of the Mesoamerican Sprachbund, such as the Mayan languages and Nahuatl.
+The Totonacan languages are a family of closely related languages spoken by approximately 200,000 Totonac and Tepehua people in the states of Veracruz, Puebla, and Hidalgo in Mexico.
+They are not demonstrably related to any other languages, although they share numerous areal features with other languages of the Mesoamerican language area, such as the Mayan languages and Nahuatl.